kurtmdean/networks-bot/README.md

         - roles over time (date, time since joined, time since T)
         - rankings over time (date, time since role creation, time since T)

-## Methods

-Whenever a message is sent, assume it is a reply to the previous message sent in that channel.
-Update the network based on replies to other users.

 ## TODO, Open Questions

-Q: In the case of messages sent by ABB, should B-A go up by 1 or 2?
 Q: How will state be stored across instances of the bot?
-Should this be written to a file (if so, how do I maintain access to this file when it is hosted by Heroku?).TODO: On startup: setup network (based on file?)
+Should this be written to a file (if so, how do I maintain access to this file when it is hosted by Heroku?).
+TODO: On startup: setup network (based on file?)
 TODO: On shutdown: save network (to file?)
 Q: How do I maintain distinct networks across multiple active discords with this bot?
 Q: When should users be removed from the network (kick/ban/no messages for a long time...?)